makerdao/mips/MIP6/MIP6c3-Subproposals/MIP6c3-SP2.md

 Comparing applications based on the new application template with the (soon to come) recommended metrics should therefore give the MakerDAO community a much better framework for assessing collateral applications.

-**Please note, the questions in the application template applying to RWA collateral onboarding applications will remain unchanged.**
+**Please note, the questions in the application template applying to RWA collateral onboarding applications will remain unchanged.
+For clarity, the RWA MIP6 applications would include the proposed application questions in this MIP in addition to the existing RWA questions currently in the application template.**

 ### List of Changes to Application Questions